ArsenKoch/RetrofitAndMoshi/README.md

-The project was made for a more detailed study of these technologies.
+The project was made for a more detailed study of these technologies: Retrofit, Moshi.
 With video courses.